-Angular Data Grid: Quick Filter
+Angular Grid: Quick Filter | AG Grid

 getQuickFilterTextis provided.

-The example also demonstrates having the quick filter cache turned on or off.
-The grid works very fast even when the cache is turned off, so you probably don't need it.
-However, for those with very large data sets (e.g. over 10,000 rows), turning the cache on will improve quick filter speed.
-The cache is demonstrated as follows:
+The example also demonstrates having the Quick Filter cache turned on.
+The grid works very fast even when the cache is turned off, so you probably don't need it for small data sets.
+For large data sets (e.g. over 10,000 rows), turning the cache on will improve Quick Filter speed.
+Tweaking the

+cacheQuickFilter option in the example allows both modes to be experimented with:

+- Cache Quick Filter (example default): The cache is used.
+Value getters are executed the first time the Quick Filter is run.
+Hitting 'Print Quick Filter Cache Texts' will return back the Quick Filter text for each row which will initially be

+undefinedand then return the Quick Filter text after the Quick Filter is executed for the first time.

 - Normal Quick Filter: The cache is not used.
 Value getters are executed on every node each time the filter is executed.
-Hitting 'Print Quick Filter Texts' will always return
+Hitting 'Print Quick Filter Cache Texts' will always return

 undefinedfor every row because the cache is not used.